shane-lamb/campfire-notify-action/README.md

 ### Step 3: Add the action to your workflow

-How you add the action to your workflow is based on the event type.
+How you add the action to your workflow is based on the desired template/event type.

+#### commit_pushed

 If you're using the `commit_pushed` template, you'll want to trigger a workflow on `push` to your main branch.

-Here's an example workflow yaml:
+It's convenient to have a dedicated workflow yaml file for this purpose.
+Here's an example:

+`.github/workflows/post-commit-info.yml`:
 ```yaml
 name: Post commit info